rob-blackbourn/jetblack-serialization/README.md

 package for `TypedDict` and `Annotated`.
 In Python 3.8 the `TypedDict` class is available in the standard `typing` package.

+## Brnach

+This is the v2 maintenance branch.

 ## Installation

 The package can be installed with pip.